Exact Dynamics of Multi-class Stochastic Gradient Descent: Illustrative example: Binary logistic regression

-We identify two regimes, mild and extreme power-laws.
-The first one is similar in its behavior to the identity case, in which the noise is distributed over all directions, and therefore, regardless of the direction of $\mu$, perfect classification is not possible.
-The risk then reaches a non-zero constant; see Proposition \ref{prop:power_law_good_regime} for more details.
-This is also supported by numerical simulation; see Figure \ref{fig:power_law_los}(b) for the behavior of the loss and Figure \ref{fig:power_law_m}(b) for the behavior of the alignment with the true mean.
-The second regime is one in which $\mu^\top K^{-1}\mu \to \infty $ with $d$.
-In this case, near-perfect classification is possible, since there exist some directions with near-zero noise that align well with the direction of $\mu$.
-The risk then reaches arbitrarily close to zero as $d$ grows; see Proposition \ref{prop:power_law_bad_regime} for more details.
-Depending on the values of $\a$ and $\b$, the qualitative behavior of SGD on this model may look more similar to the identity model or more similar to the zero-one model.
-We therefore use the power-law model as an interpolation between the extreme zero-one case and the identity.
+In the extreme power-law regime, by contrast, $\mu^\top K^{-1}\mu\to\infty$ as $d\to\infty$ (and $\a\geq\b+1$), so the Bayes classification error vanishes.
+Intuitively, the signal has a sufficiently large projection onto directions whose noise variance becomes small.
+Proposition \ref{prop:power_law_bad_regime} shows that the limiting SGD dynamics exploit these low-noise directions and drive the risk arbitrarily close to zero as $d$ grows; Numerical evidence for this regime is presented in Figure \ref{fig:power_law_los}(a) for the risk and Figure \ref{fig:power_law_m}(a) for the alignment with the true mean.
+Depending on the values of $\a$ and $\b$, the qualitative behavior of SGD on this model may look more similar to the identity model or more similar to the zero-one model.The power-law model, therefore, provides an interpolation between these two limiting cases.